compilable/efc/NEW_FEATURES.md

 ### Mac OS suppport - update readme

 ### Create a SH/BAT file inside the root folder, once clicked will start decrypting the content.

+### Support output file format when encrypting the whole folder.